Borsippa: Archaeology

 In 1854, work at Borsippa was conducted under the direction of Henry Creswicke Rawlinson, with most of the actual digging done by his subordinates.
 Rawlinson personally uncovered the foundation prisms from Nebuchadnezzar II's restoration on the Nabu temple.
 Between 1879 and 1881 the site was excavated by Hormuzd Rassam for the British Museum.

 He concentrated primarily on E-zida, the temple of Nabu.
 In the 1890s looters removed about 2000 cuneiform tablets, mostly from the Ezida.
 In 1902, Robert Koldewey worked at Borsippa during his main effort at Babylon also mainly on the Nabu temple.
 E-DIM-AN-NA, temple of the bond of heaven, built by Nebuchadrezzar for the god Sin in the court of E-zida was also excavated.

 Between 1980 and 2003, the Austrian team from the Leopold-Franzens-Universität Innsbruck led by Helga Piesl-Trenkwalder and Wilfred Allinger-Csollich excavated for sixteen seasons at the site.
 Early work concentrated on the large ziggurat E-ur-imin-an-ki and later on the Nabu temple.
-Examinination determined that the ziggurat had a 60 by 60 meter core of unbaked brinks with a mantle of baked bricks (or Kassite and Neo-Babylonian origin) bringing the structure up to 78 by 78 meters.
+Examinination determined that the ziggurat had a 60 by 60 meter core of unbaked bricks with a mantle of baked bricks (or Kassite and Neo-Babylonian origin) bringing the structure up to 78 by 78 meters.
 The mantle was covered by a layer of baked bricks bonded by bitumen.
 Reeds, ropes, and wooden beams were used to bond the layers together.
 It was found that the ziggurat had been partially hollowed out in Parthian times.
 Tablets of the Neo-Babylonian period were found.